jdhirst/magnum/doc/source/user/index.rst

   CIDR of the fixed subnet created by Magnum when a user has not specified an existing fixed_subnet during cluster creation.
   Ussuri default: 10.0.0.0/24

+_`octavia_provider`
+  Octavia provider driver to be used for creating load balancers.

 External load balancer for services
 -----------------------------------